algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 ### 2.6 End of Game

 The game ends when all frogs (lives) are lost.
 The player can restart the game or reset it via the FPGA system to begin a new round.

+## 3. Non-Functional Requirements

+### Costs

+- **Capital Expenditures:**
+  - Tools
+  - Software
+  - Time Spent/Wages (for educational purposes, time invested in learning)
+- **Operational Expenditures:**
+  - None (since this is a school project with no server or operational costs)

+### Response/Performance & Reliability

+- **Definition:** The system's ability to perform its required functions under stated conditions while maintaining speed and efficiency in responding to inputs.
+- **Considerations:** Response time, error rates, fault tolerance, and ability to handle edge cases effectively (focused on learning to optimize performance and ensuring reliable operations).

+### Testability

+- **Definition:** The degree to which the system supports testing activities and ensures reliability.
+- **Considerations:** Availability of test environments (FPGA test benches), ease of creating test cases, and handling errors and edge cases (focused on learning proper testing and ensuring reliable system behavior).

+### Documentation

+- **Definition:** The quality and comprehensiveness of documentation provided to aid in learning and future reference.
+- **Considerations:** Inline code comments and personal notes, focusing on explaining design decisions and implementation for educational purposes.

+### Flexibility

+- **Definition:** The system’s ability to adapt to changing requirements or new learning objectives.
+- **Considerations:** Configurability and adaptability to different learning tasks or evolving project goals.

+### Efficiency

+- **Definition:** The system’s ability to perform its functions with optimal use of resources.
+- **Considerations:** Resource utilization and performance optimization, with a focus on understanding FPGA resource constraints and improving efficiency.